 In your final year you will also be able to write a dissertation.

-Standard entry: 5 Highers at AAAAA or Advanced Higher at B plus AAAA (by end S6 with a min BBBB after S5) including English and Music (or ABRSM Music Theory 5).
+Standard entry: 5 Highers at AAAAA or Advanced Higher at B plus AAAA (by end S6 with min BBBB after S5) including English and Music (or ABRSM Music Theory grade 5).

-Widening access entry: 4 Highers at AABB/BBBB (by end S6)including English and Music (or ABRSM Music Theory 5).
+Widening access entry: 4 Highers at AABB/BBBB (by end S6) including English and Music (or ABRSM Music Theory grade 5).
 Completion of pre-entry programme is necessary.